krishraghuram/mess/Readme.md

 		* GRANT ALL PRIVILEGES ON mess . * TO 'mess'@'localhost';
 		* FLUSH PRIVILEGES;

+11) Setup and test the django project
-11) Go to the project folder that you cloned in step 9(mess project)
+	* Go to the project folder
 	* sudo -E -H pip install -r requirements.txt
 	* Checkout the needed version(using git)

-12) Setup and test the django project
-	* Go to the project folder
 	* `python manage.py makemigrations`
 	* `python manage.py migrate`
 	* `python manage.py createsuperuser`
 	* `python manage.py runserver 0.0.0.0:8000`
 	* Go to a web browser and type '127.0.0.1:8000' and test if the website is working

-13) Deploy using Gunicorn and Nginx.
+12) Deploy using Gunicorn and Nginx.
 You can follow this [link](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04).
 The guide uses postgresql, but we plan to use mariadb - so make necessary changes.
 The guide also uses virtual environments, but we dont need to use virtual environment in production - so make necessary adjustments.
 	* Run `sudo apt-get install nginx`